 Updates added each month.
 We're actively developing these resources whilst working on new eLearning modules.

-Research Animal Training offers three types of membership account.
+Research Animal Training offers two types of membership account.

-Group Learner Accounts are identical to Individual Learner Accounts but are purchased in bulk and assigned to students by an Instructor as part of a Training Group.
-Their inclusion in a Training Group allows an Instructor to track the progress of each student.
-Group Learner Accounts are purchased by the Training course leader, provide access to the site for 5 years and cost £10 GBP for each student.
+Learner Accounts are purchased in bulk and assigned to students by an Instructor as part of a Training Group.
+Inclusion in a Training Group allows an Instructor to track the progress of each student.
+Learner Accounts are purchased by the Training course leader, provide access to the site for 5 years and cost £10 GBP for each student.

-An Instructor Account grants full site access and allows the instructor to assign students to groups, select which eLearning modules they should complete and track the progress of the students.
-Once students have been assigned a Group Learner Account this account cannot be re-assigned to another student.
+An Instructor Account grants full site access and allows the instructor to assign students to a group and track the progress of the students.
+Once students have been assigned a Learner Account this account cannot be re-assigned to another student.
 Additional accounts will need to be purchased.
-An Instructor Account is created for you when you or your institution purchase a block of group learner accounts.
-Instructor Accounts and Group Learner Accounts can be requested and payment arranged by contacting us at email@example.com.
+An Instructor Account is created for you when you or your institution purchase a block of learner accounts.
+Instructor Accounts and Learner Accounts can be requested and payment arranged by contacting us at firstname.lastname@example.org.
 For more details on instructor accounts and groups please see our Instructor Guide.

-Group Learner Account payments are managed by Newcastle University in the UK and by FLAIRE Consultants outside of the UK.
+Learner account payments are managed by Newcastle University in the UK and by FLAIRE Consultants outside of the UK.